gipplab/dnlp_readme_template/README.md

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?

 ## Results
-Summarize all the results of your experiments in a table:
+Summarize all the results of your experiments in tables:

 | **Stanford Sentiment Treebank (SST)** | **Metric 1** |**Metric n** |
 |----------------|-----------|------- |